aleppard/argus/README.md

 Install and configure [Apache Tomcat](https://tomcat.apache.org/).

-Create ~/.m2/settings.xml and set Tomcat credentials.
-See example_settings.xml for an example file.
+Create ~/.m2/settings.xml using example_settings.xml as a guide.
+Set Tomcat credentials.

 The first build and deployment can be made by running: